jonathanrichardl/maat_inventory_management/README.md

 connect-into-drive() # kebab-case is a sin
 ```
 ## 2. Use UPPERCASE letters for constants
-## 3. Comments and functions are written in english.
+## 3. Comments, functions , variables, etc are written in english.
 ### Dos
 ```
 """
 This function is used for connecting into drive with the provided credentials
 """
 def connect_into_drive():
+    retries = 3
     return None
 ```
 ### Don'ts